Redesigning how the Air Force accesses fitness reports

 The solution

-The redesign effort began after complaints from airmen caught the attention of the Chief Master Sergeant of the Air Force — the highest enlisted level of leadership.
-The Air Force engaged us to improve the experience, a natural fit given our ongoing work establishing a Design Studio for BESPIN.
+The redesign started after complaints from airmen reached the Chief Master Sergeant of the Air Force — the highest enlisted level of leadership.
+Our existing work establishing a Design Studio through BESPIN meant we already had a team embedded in the environment and ready to move.

 I saw it last week and it blew my mind.
 I wasn’t even expecting it or knew it was launching.
 It’s beautiful.